achetronic/homelab-ops/README.md

 technologies like KVM, Qemu and Libvirt.
 The main advantage of managing it directly with code is using the most available resources for the actual VMs.

-VMs were previously managed using [metal-cloud], an opensource Terraform module crafted on my own to declare groups of VMs with ease on hosts that are using that stack.
+VMs are managed using my own Terraform module to declare groups of VMs with ease on hosts that are using that stack.
 Those VMs are configured with cloud-init.

-> Hey!
-I keep developing [metal-cloud], so if you find some bug, or whatever, please, open an issue there

-Some months ago I decided to migrate my Kubernetes clusters to [Talos] (immutable, configured through an API).
-So currently I am using a different module due to Talos requires that machines are configured in a different way.

 You can inspect the code [here](infrastructure/terraform/vms)